 This route combined with Hippo pools and the Ox-bow Lake is a gratifying area, the best place to see bustards, raptors, waders, and larks.
-The Athi Dam has substantial muddy margins which attract a variety of waders and water birds, crocodiles basking on the shore, and hundreds of Marabou Storks that commonly visit the dam in the afternoon to quench their thirst
+The Athi Dam has substantial muddy margins that attract a variety of waders and water birds, crocodiles basking on the shore, and hundreds of Marabou Storks that commonly visit the dam in the afternoon to quench their thirst and have a shower

-This area consists of lush scrub bordering the Mbagathi River, with adjacent Yellow-barked Acacias woodland.
+This area consists of lush scrub bordering the Mbagathi River, with adjacent Yellow-barked acacia woodland.
 A well-maintained nature trail allows access along the river through much of the woodland.
 Birding hours are productive early morning and late afternoon, especially when mixed flocks and bird feeding parties are in evidence.
 Keep an eye out for the White-backed Night Heron along the river, a very secretive and shy bird that has found pools as its home

 The viewpoint over the wooded Mbagathi river gorge offers views of some woodland birds.
 The best place to see the shy and clandestine African Finfoot, Snowy-headed Barbet, Rocky Hryaxes, Olive Baboon, Leopard, Bushbuck, Black Rhino, and Martial Eagle.